Unique Environment

 Tumor cells are changing at tremendous speed.
 On the one hand, this property promotes their rampant growth and the development of resistance to therapy, on the other hand, it results in no tumor being the same as the other, making reliable prognoses for individual patients often difficult.

-The goal of Research Area 1 Molecular Diagnostic and Biomarker is to find individual parameters that can improve the diagnosis of tumors or better predict the response to therapy.
+The goal of Technology Platform 1 is to find individual parameters that can improve the diagnosis of tumors or better predict the response to therapy.
 For example, the composition of all proteins in a cell can be qualitatively and quantitatively analyzed by means of mass spectrometry.
 The measured profile (“proteome”) contains unique information – similar to a fingerprint – and by comparing tumor cells with healthy cells of the same patient, new prognostic and diagnostic criteria can be identified.

 Read more